Forming An LLC in Kentucky

 Draft and Finalize an Operating Agreement

-Your operating agreement also lays out how ownership interest is distributed, which is important for your Beneficial Ownership Information report.
+Your operating agreement also lays out how ownership interest is distributed.

 When you hire Kentucky Registered Agent LLC to form your LLC, we provide a custom operating agreement.